algofairness/kdd-2021-network-fairness-tutorial/index.md

 ## Social Science, Fairness, and Networks (45 mins)

-To introduce and motivate the overall tutorial from a social science perspective, we’ll begin by discussing [boyd et al.'s paper on The Networked Nature of Algorithmic Discrimination](#1).
+To introduce and motivate the overall tutorial from a social science perspective, we’ll begin by discussing boyd et al.'s paper on The Networked Nature of Algorithmic Discrimination \citep(#1).
 This paper establishes the idea that fairness in networks is not just an allocation problem on a graph, but is about how social structures can create groups and patterns of inequality mediated by access.
 One motivating example they describe, which we will also use for this tutorial, is that of a social network (such as LinkedIn) focused on access to job information, where who you know can directly determine whether you receive a job.
 Thus, they argue, your social network connections (or lack thereof) can be used to discriminate against you.

 This idea --- the possibility of discrimination based on social network position --- is the motivating theme for this tutorial.
 The tutorial will begin by describing the social science rationale behind these concerns.